Save dialog's folder drop-down menu crashes kepler in OS X 10.8 w/ 64-bit java 1.6.0_37-b06-434-11M3909

 having this problem and submitting bugs.

-#4 Updated by Derik Barseghian almost 7 years ago
+#4 Updated by Derik Barseghian about 7 years ago

 Yeah.
 I've been googling, I saw a few people w/ somewhat similar sounding issues -- one filed a bug w/ apple, and another w/ oracle, but no luck yet w/ a workaround.

 Kepler's Save dialog makes it to the PtFileChooser.showDialog _fileDialog.show(); call, and gets no further.

 _fileDialog.isDisplayable is false. calling pack() on it in the constructor makes it displayable, but this doesn't avoid the crash.

 As a test I hacked PtGUIUtilities.useFileDialog() to just return false, so that a JFileChooser is used instead of a FileDialog, and as expected, this works.